 Not many people know you can get a driver’s license in Spain with an automatic car, not even Spaniards seem to know about this (or at least they don’t in the area I live in).
 After taking my written exam I found out that I could take the actual driving exam with an automatic car…but the hard part was finding a driving school that offered this option.

 Let me just add, getting your driver’s license in Spain is a HUGE pain in the butt…especially if you’re like me and have been driving Stateside since you were 15.
 It took me about 10 months to get my B license (due to some serious procrastination on my part) and cost a little over €600.
 It’s possible to get your license within a month or two, but unfortunately it seems there’s no way to avoid the high cost.

 Americans (non-EU) can drive in Spain as a tourist with their American driver’s license.
 If you’re here for an extended period of time (ex. studying abroad) you may need to consider getting an International Driving Permit.
-If end up getting long-term or permanent residency in Spain however, your only option for driving (legally) is to get a Spanish driver’s license.
+If you end up getting long-term or permanent residency in Spain however, your only option for driving (legally) is to get a Spanish driver’s license.

 Can you get a driver’s license in Spain with an automatic car?

 Yes you can!
 The catch is, if you get this type of license you cannot drive manual vehicles – only automatic.
 Also, it’s not easy finding an autoescuela (driving academy) that has an automatic car…I had to travel 45 minutes to Cádiz for each of my driving classes and to take the driving exam.
 Keep in mind everyone drives manual cars here and the majority of people who drive automatic cars usually have some sort of handicap (preventing them from being able to change gears).